TarunTheo13/CV/README.md

 ## Experience

+**Mantrabhumi Software Project** (October 2021 - Present)

+- Pair programming with senior developer, developing a web framework to build applications, e.g. a website to collate a virtual songbook.
+- Learning about actor frameworks and expanding use of JavaScript.

 **Goodwood Festival of Speed** (July 2018)

 _Steward_

-- Trackside steward responsible for spectator safety
+- Trackside steward responsible for spectator safety.
-- In charge of communication in the track sector, speaking with different sections of the track to help co-ordinate track crossings
+- In charge of communication in the track sector, speaking with different sections of the track to help co-ordinate track crossings.

 **Ted Baker** (August 2017)